unmannedlab/Colosseum/docs/faq.md

 >![exceptions](images/exceptions.png)

->and copy the stack trace of all exceptions you see there during execution that look relevant (for example, there might be an initial exception from VSPerf140 that you can >ignore) then paste these call stacks into a new AirSim GitHub issue, thanks.
+>and copy the stack trace of all exceptions you see there during execution that look relevant (for example, there might be an initial exception from VSPerf140 that you can >ignore) then paste these call stacks into a new Colosseum GitHub issue, thanks.

 <!-- ======================================================================= -->